Real-time speech translation with 3-second latency

 main.py

-main.py and speak the sentences you want to translate into the microphone.
-The model outputs the translated audio and text in real time.
-The system automatically detects your speech and sends the audio to the server, so no manual action is required.
+main.py and speak into your microphone.
+The model outputs translated audio and text in real time.
+The system automatically detects speech and sends it to the server.

-qwen3-livetranslate-flash-realtime connects using the WebSocket protocol.
-The connection requires the following configuration items:
+The qwen3.5-livetranslate-flash-realtime model uses the WebSocket protocol.
+The connection requires the following parameters:

 |---|---|